Health care, not tech, is now the top player in WA’s unsettled job market

-In another sign of Washington’s uneven and inelegant recovery, a cooling tech industry has been overtaken by a cash-strapped healthcare sector as the state’s hottest job market.
+In another sign of Washington’s uneven and inelegant recovery, a cooling tech industry has been overtaken by a cash-strapped health care sector as the state’s hottest job market.

-As of April, six of Washington’s top 10 employers as measured by job openings were healthcare companies, according to a monthly survey of online job postings by the state Employment Security Department.
+As of April, six of Washington’s top 10 employers as measured by job openings were health care companies, according to a monthly survey of online job postings by the state Employment Security Department.
 Among them were Renton-based Providence Health & Services, Seattle-based Virginia Mason Medical Center and Minnesota-based United Health Group.

-By occupation, there were more openings for registered nurses than for any other position in Washington, state data show.
+By occupation, there were more openings for registered nurses than for any other position in Washington, state data shows.

 Meanwhile, the state’s tech sector, which had dominated job rankings through much of the pandemic, has seen its fortunes reverse.

-Amazon, the Seattle-based online retailer and cloud services provider, was ranked only fifth by job postings in April, down from number one a year earlier.
+Amazon, the Seattle-based online retailer and cloud services provider, was ranked only fifth by job postings in April, down from No.1 a year earlier.
 Job openings for software developers fell by 86% from a year ago, to 1,225, pulling the occupation’s ranking from first to sixth.

-But healthcare’s job market victory was pyrrhic — or perhaps, anemic — given that the number of healthcare job openings in April was just a fraction of levels a year ago, as healthcare employers scale back in the face of economic pressures and heavy financial losses.
+But health care’s job market victory was pyrrhic — or perhaps, anemic — given that the number of health care job openings in April was just a fraction of levels a year ago, as health care employers scale back in the face of economic pressures and heavy financial losses.

-“There are significant financial headwinds for the healthcare industry, especially hospitals,” Keegan Fisher, chief human resources officer for the north division of Providence, which posted a $1.7 billion operating loss for 2022, and which saw its own job postings fall nearly 70% since April 2022, according to state data.
+“There are significant financial headwinds for the health care industry, especially hospitals,” said Keegan Fisher, chief human resources officer for the north division of Providence, which posted a $1.7 billion operating loss for 2022, and which saw its own job postings fall nearly 70% since April 2022, according to state data.

 Job openings aren’t the perfect measure of the job market.
-They can undercount employers that don’t routinely post openings online, such as construction, which added 4,300 jobs in April, or more than twice as many as healthcare.
+They can undercount employers that don’t routinely post openings online, such as construction, which added 4,300 jobs in April, or more than twice as many as health care.

 But job openings do offer a snapshot of employers’ hiring behavior.